-Like the IBM 750GX, the MPC7447A has one complex integer unit with the same functionality as FXU1.
-However, it has three simple integer units like FXU2, instead of one.
-A good compiler can take advantage of these three simple integer units when presented with a combination of instructions that have multi-cycle latencies.
-Such a combination would tie up two of the integer units, allowing the remaining units to start executing.
-Thus stalling would be prevented.
-In addition, the MPC7447A has 16 general purpose registers (GPR) rename buffers to support the 16-entry completion queue, as compared to the six-entry completion queue for the IBM 750GX.
-The floating-point can also source rename buffers as a source operand without waiting for the value to be committed and retrieved from a GPR.
+Similar to the IBM 750CX/CXE, the MPC7447A has one complex integer unit with the same functionality as IU1.
+Unlike the IBM 750CX/CXE, the MPC7447A has three simple integer units similar to IU2, instead of one.
+A good compiler can take advantage of this when presented with a combination of instructions with multi-cycle latencies, which would tie up two of the integer units, allowing the remaining units to start executing, preventing stalling.
+Also, the MPC7447A has sixteen GPR rename buffers to support the sixteen entry completion queue, as opposed to the six entry completion queue for the IBM 750CX/CXE.